sain0136/go-rotaryanalytic/README.md

 ## Features

+## Stack

+Templ is the template engine for Go Rotary Analytics.
+Remember to install the Go Extension before using it and also run templ generate command to see changes in the generated files.

+HTMX, the Hypertext Markup Language Extensions, is a JavaScript library for building dynamic web applications is used in the project for Server-Side Rendering.

 ## Debug

 Install the Go Extension: Make sure you have the Go extension installed in VS Code.
 You can find it in the Extensions Marketplace.